mimoduo/mimogear/docs/gulp/README.md

 #Using Gulp in Mimogear

-All the work for compiling stylesheets, compiling markup, concatenating and minifying javascript, creating a sprite, optimizing images, and watching assets has already been setup for you.
+Gulp works in Mimogear by compiling stylesheets, compiling markup, concatenating and minifying javascript, creating a sprite, optimizing images, watching assets, and deploying files.

 ##Running Gulp